-During a routine cryogenic proof test on 28th February 2020, SpaceX’s Starship SN1 prototype suffered a catastrophic failure.
+During a routine cryogenic proof test on February 28, 2020, SpaceX’s Starship SN1 prototype suffered a catastrophic failure.
+Elon Musk attributed the failure to bad welding near the puck designed to bear the engine thrust load.
+Starship SN3 later collapsed during pressure testing because of test-configuration mistakes.

 We’ll cover: